mozman/ezdxf/docs/source/introduction.rst

 Supported Python Versions
 -------------------------

-`Ezdxf` requires at least Python 3.7 and will be tested with the latest stable CPython version and the latest stable release of pypy3 during development.
+`Ezdxf` requires at least Python 3.8 (determined by `numpy`) and will be tested with the latest stable CPython version and the latest stable release of pypy3 during development.

-`Ezdxf` is written in pure Python with optional Cython implementations of some low level math classes and requires only `pyparsing`, `numpy` and `typing_extensions` as additional library beside the Python Standard Library.
+`Ezdxf` is written in pure Python with optional Cython implementations of some low level math classes and requires `pyparsing`, `numpy`, `fontTools` and `typing_extensions` as additional library beside the Python Standard Library.
 `Pytest` is required to run the unit and integration tests.
 Data to run the stress and audit test can not be provided, because I don't have the rights for publishing these DXF files.